-Love: Doesn’t Brag and Isn’t Proud
+Love Doesn’t Brag and Isn’t Proud

 Love suffers long and is kind; love does not envy; love does not parade itself, is not puffed up; does not behave rudely, does not seek its own, is not provoked, thinks no evil; does not rejoice in iniquity, but rejoices in the truth; bears all things, believes all things, hopes all things, endures all things.
 Love never fails…(1 Corinthians 13: 4-8).

 Being secure in love also frees us from the need that some have to put others down with sarcasm or cutting comments in order to make them look better.
-With agape love in force in our lives, we find it easy to keep quiet about genuine achievements.
-To quote Mrs. C Nuzum again, Love does not think, I know how things ought to be done- my opinions and advice are better than the opinion and advice of others – I live better, am used of God more, know more than the other person.
+With God’s agape love in force in our lives, we find it easy to keep quiet about genuine achievements.
+To quote Mrs. C Nuzum, Love does not think, I know how things ought to be done- my opinions and advice are better than the opinion and advice of others – I live better, am used of God more, know more than the other person.
 1

 Though agape love doesn’t show off or need affirmation, it is also important to note that true humility can accept genuine thanks and applaud for good performance.
-I learned this in my own life over 40 years ago after performing the special music during a Thursday night church service.
+I learned this in my own life almost 40 years ago after performing the special music during a Thursday night church service.
 Someone came to me and told me how beautiful they thought my voice was and how well I performed the song.
 To which I replied, It wasn’t me, brother, it was just the Lord!
 My friend who complimented me then abruptly took me to a side hallway and told me that I was actually walking in a false humility; that if I were truly self effacing and humble I would say a simple thank you to any person complimenting my performance.
 I should afterward get alone and give God all the glory for using me to bless others; deflecting the thanks privately to Him who helped me.

-Love deals a death blow to pride.
-Meditate today on the love of God, and allow it put your own personal pride in its place!
+Love deals a death blow to pride!
+Meditate today on the love of God, and allow it put your own personal pride in it’s place!

 The Life of Faith by Mrs. C Nuzum (Springfield, MS: Gospel Publishing House, 1928,1956) p.
 85